What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 This article explains what a “desert climate” is, the weather associated with it, and how this phenomenon is growing and may affect you.

-As you will soon find out, though, not all deserts conform to this conventional view you have of a typical desert.
-Neither does the weather always remain warm and dry, as you would expect in a desert.
+As will be discussed soon, though, not all deserts conform to this conventional view one may have of a typical desert.
+Neither does the weather always remain warm and dry, as one would normally expect in a desert.

 1) Hot Desert Climate